 Good to have some perspective on what is killing us.
 Also, pretty interesting to see how causes of death change according to country, income level, age and sex.

-All data is from 2016.
+All data is from 2017.
 Numbers are actual total numbers.
-The measures available below are death – total number of casualties, YLLs – years of life lost calculated against life expectancy, YLDs – years lived with disability caused by the particular disease, and finally, DALYs – disability adjusted life years lost which are calculated by adding YLLs & YLDs, so basically healthy years lost due to the particular cause.
+The measures available below are death – total number of casualties, and DALYs – disability adjusted life years lost which are calculated by adding years lived with disability (YLLs) & years lived with disability (YLDs), so basically healthy years lost due to the particular cause.

 Unfortunately we do not have equally good data for older periods, but see a similar - although rougher - break down of major causes of death for the US in 1900.

 Causes of death differ wildly according to geography - partly because they differ wildly according to income level as we saw above.
 Have a look for instance at the big killers: cardiovascular disease and cancer.
 And compare those to something like HIV, maternal and neonatal disorders, or nutritional deficiencies.